mz106/climbing-buddy-be/docs/data/userObject.md

 email - String, required, unique

+bio - Text, // biography, text about himself, so other users would know something about him

 hasRopes - Boolean, required // what is this for?

 location - String, required // location of the user ? for matching with other close by users maybe ?